USS Zumwalt

 USS Zumwalt (DDG-1000) is a guided missile destroyer of the United States Navy.
 She is the lead ship of the and the first ship to be named after Admiral Elmo Zumwalt.
 Zumwalt has stealth capabilities, having a radar cross-section similar to a fishing boat despite her large size.
 On 7 December 2015, Zumwalt began her sea trial preparatory to joining the Pacific Fleet.
 The ship was commissioned in Baltimore on 15 October 2016.
 Her home port is San Diego, California.

-In late 2024, the AGS was removed and replaced with the IRCPS weapon system.
+In late 2024, the AGS was removed and partially replaced with the IRCPS weapon system.